beardedsamwise/pathways-weather-app/README.md

 * Github workflows to build and push the Node Weather App to Amazon ECR
 * Deployment of VPC and network constructs, and the required components to run the container on ECS
 * Configuration of Go Daddy DNS to configure a CNAME for beardedsamwise.co
+* Slack notifications at the end of Github Actions workflows

 The application is now fully deployed and available at: [www.beardedsamwise.co](http://www.beardedsamwise.co)